makuk66/rustpixmas/README.md

-# rustpixmas
-rust program to twinkle Christmas tree
+# rustpixmas -- A simple rust program to twinkle Christmas tree

 I bought a [3D Xmas Tree for Raspberry Pi](https://thepihut.com/products/3d-xmas-tree-for-raspberry-pi) and assembled it using [these instructions](https://thepihut.com/blogs/raspberry-pi-tutorials/3d-xmas-tree-for-raspberry-pi-assembly-instructions).